-Since your child’s third grade year was abruptly interrupted by a pandemic, you may wonder: Did your child master the skills they need to be ready for next year?
+Did your child master the skills they need to be ready for next year?
 Here’s a rough idea of the academic and social skills that kids acquire in third grade.
 If your child hasn’t mastered some of these skills, don’t worry.
 No two kids are alike, especially when it comes to hitting developmental benchmarks.
 Choose a few to practice this summer, but keep things low key, both for you and for your child.
-In these extreme circumstances, extra pressure isn’t good for anyone.
+Fostering your child’s love of learning is a lifelong strength that outweighs any individual skill.

 By the end of 3rd grade, kids should be able to: